 I feel that I must point out that essential oils should always be handled and used with care.
 They are strong, volatile, and very potent concentrations of the plants from which they are extracted.

-Pregnant women, diabetics, and people with allergies or respiratory conditions should consult a doctor about using essential oils if they are unfamiliar with them.
+Pregnant women, people with diabetes, and people with allergies or respiratory conditions should consult a doctor about using essential oils if they are unfamiliar with them.

 Examples Of homemade cleaners made from natural ingredients

 ALL PURPOSE HOUSEHOLD CLEANER (No Vinegar)

 - 1 tsp liquid castile soap